 "When I find a place, I'll send for the most important things.
 Thanks Giles; I knew I could count on you."

 She squeezed his hand, and sent him a tremulous smile.
-It wasn't her usual blindingly bright smile that he realized he had taken for granted.
+It wasn't her usual blindingly bright smile he now realized he had taken for granted.
 It was certainly a start for getting his darling girl back on track.

 "You always can Buffy.
 Please be careful and call me often for anything day or night, promise."